Republican People's Party: İnönü era

 On 12 November 1938, the day after Atatürk's death, his ally İsmet İnönü was elected the second president and assumed leadership of the Republican People's Party. İnönü's presidency saw heavy state involvement in the economy and further rural development initiatives such as Village Institutes.
 On foreign affairs, the Hatay State was annexed and İnönü adopted a policy of neutrality despite attempts by the Allies and Axis powers to bring Turkey into World War II, during which extensive conscription and rationing was implemented to ensure an armed neutrality.
 Non-Muslims especially suffered when the CHP government implemented discriminatory "wealth taxes," labor battalions, and peon camps.
 Over the course of the war, the CHP eventually rejected ultranationalism, with pan-Turkists being purged in the Racism-Turanism Trials.

 In the aftermath of World War II, İnönü presided over the democratization of Turkey.
 With the crisis of war over, factionalism between the liberals and statists again broke out.
-The Motion with Four Signatures resulted in the resignation of some CHP members, most prominently Bayar, who then founded the Democrat Party (DP). İnönü called for a multi-party general election in 1946 – the first multi-party general election in the country's history, in a contest between the DP and CHP.
+The Motion with Four Signatures resulted in the resignation of CHP members, most prominently Bayar, who then founded the Democrat Party (DP). İnönü called for a multi-party general election in 1946 – the first multi-party general election in the country's history, in a contest between the DP and CHP.
 The result was a victory for the CHP, which won 395 of the 465 seats, amid criticism that the election did not live up to democratic standards.
 Under pressure by the new conservative parliamentary opposition and the United States, the party became especially anti-communist, and retracted some of its rural development programs and anti-clerical policies.
 The period between 1946 and 1950 saw İnönü prepare for a pluralistic Turkey allied with the West.
 A more free and fair general election was held in 1950 that led to the CHP losing power to the DP. İnönü presided over a peaceful transition of power.
 The 1950 election marked the end of the CHP's last majority government.
 The party has not been able to regain a parliamentary majority in any subsequent election since.